Muhammad0602/bookstore/README.md

 ### Key Features <a name="key-features"></a>

-- Interactions.
+- Add new books.
-- Time tracking.
+- Remove books you have read.
+- Keep truck of your progress.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>